Chapter 5. University-Owned Residences

 The assistant vice president is responsible to the vice president for discipline, counseling, and the quality of life in residences, and the fiscal and physical management of residences.

 - The occupants of each student residence may make reasonable rules governing life in that residence.

-- Residence rules may not conflict with the Institutional Rules, Handbook of Operating Procedure, Regent's Rules and Regulations, local, state or federal law, and will take effect when they are approved by the executive director and vice president.
+- Residence rules may not conflict with the Institutional Rules, Handbook of Operating Procedure, Regent's Rules and Regulations, local, state or federal law, and will take effect when they are approved by the assistant vice president and vice president.
 Such rules will be publicized to all residents immediately upon taking effect.

 Subchapter 5–300.
 Residence Hall Contracts

 - Charges for housing and meals begin and end on the official dates of the contract period.

 - The effective dates and terms and conditions of the contract are provided with each contract.